 Loans that allow a cosigner

-Most types of loans allow a cosigner, and cosigning is common with both auto loans and student loans.
-Some banks and credit unions will also allow a cosigner on a personal loan, a type of loan that is typically unsecured and based on the borrower’s ability to pay, with the funds commonly used to pay for an immediate need, such as a wedding or home renovation.
+Most types of loans can include a cosigner, and cosigning is common with both auto loans and student loans.
+However, not all lenders accept cosigners.
+Some banks and credit unions will also allow a cosigner for personal loans.
+Lenders that accept cosigners for personal loans include OneMain Financial, and LendingClub.

 When is a cosigner a good idea?

 There are several instances where you’ll want to consider looking for a cosigner.
 The first is where you have bad credit or no credit at all.
 If you have a poor or subprime credit score or you don’t yet have a credit score because you’ve never applied for credit, a cosigner is useful.
 Another instance is when you’ve already been denied a personal loan.
 Finally, you should consider a cosigner if a lender offers you a loan with unattractive terms, such as a very high interest rate.

 Can a lender require a cosigner?

 Yes and no. A lender cannot require that you have a cosigner on a personal loan if your income and credit score qualify you for the loan on your own.
 However, if you don’t qualify, the lender can ask that you find a cosigner.
 In nearly all cases, your interest rate will be more favorable with a cosigner who has good credit and a stable income.

 Who can be a cosigner on a loan?

 A cosigner can be almost anyone, including a parent, guardian, spouse, other relative, or even a close friend.
 Your loan cosigner should have good to excellent credit, a steady income, and should understand the risks associated with serving as your cosigner.
 Namely, anyone who cosigns your personal loan is agreeing to make payments should you fail to do so.